-Harland was asked to help build a fire pit by one of his superiors, for Hope Homes and Aboriginal Hope Homes Program, McMan Calgary & Area and he graciously accepted.
+Harland was asked to help build a fire pit by one of his superiors, for Hope Homes for Aboriginal Youth Program, McMan Calgary & Area and he graciously accepted.
 Harland mentioned, when he first started this journey, he knew he would make it if he had just one chance.
 That opportunity started at Trade Winds and it continued to grow from there.
-He also knew he wanted to give back or help our people he just did not know how.
-He felt so proud to do this project and was so thankful for the opportunity.
+He also knew he wanted to give back or help our people; he just did not know how.
+Harland is proud to have helped with this project and is grateful for the opportunity.

 The most rewarding part of this experience were the staff and how they accommodated everyone to succeed.
 All the suggestions made to them and the experiences of past students, the general overall experience was something he will never forget.
 As Terance puts it, no matter what life throws at your or how unfair you think life is, never give up!

 4th Year Apprentice Plumber/